luxonis/depthai-ros/README.md

 For usage check out respective git branches.

 ## Docker
 You can additionally build and run docker images on your local machine.
-To do that, add USB rules as in above step, clone the repository and inside it run (it matters on which branch you are on):
+To do that, **add USB rules as in above step**, clone the repository and inside it run (it matters on which branch you are on):
 ```
 docker build --build-arg USE_RVIZ=1 -t depthai_ros .
 ```